apache/dubbo-admin/README.md

 $ helm install dubbo-admin .
 ```

-Or, if you need to customize the configuration Admin uses to let it connects to the real registries or configuration centers, specify a customized configuration file using the `-f` helm option, for example, the following `value file` specifies registry, config-center and metadata addresses:
+Or, if you need to customize the configuration Admin uses to let it connecting to the real registries or configuration centers, specify a customized configuration file using the `-f` helm option, for example, the following `value file` specifies registry, config-center and metadata addresses:

-properties.xml
+Content of `properties.xml`:

 ```xml
 properties: |